 (whether they are graded or not)

-is not assigned to you because it is important to get the right answers.
+- Understand the purpose of homework.
+Homework in mathematics classes is assigned to help you understand certain concepts and to help you build certain skills.
+Homework is not assigned to you because it is important to get the right answers.
 Your instructor already knows the answers.

 - Before closing the book, look back over the assignment and try to explain to yourself

 what the assignment was about, what each kind of problem was asking, how you got the